 - The Environmental Studies Program is one of the top five of its kind in the nation.

-- CAS is global: students study in more than 22 different countries through study abroad and exchange agreements.
+- H&S is global: students study in more than 22 different countries through study abroad and exchange agreements.

 - Model United Nations involves university and high school students in an engaging international relations simulation and sends college teams to national competitions.